 We are a regionally accredited provider of online postsecondary education services focused on offering graduate and undergraduate degree programs in our core disciplines of education, business, and healthcare.
 In addition to our online programs, we offer ground programs at our traditional campus in Phoenix, Arizona and onsite at the facilities of employers.
 We are committed to providing an academically rigorous educational experience with a focus on career-oriented programs that meet the objectives of our students.
-We utilize an integrated, innovative approach to marketing, recruiting, and retaining students, which has enabled us to increase enrollment from approximately 3,000 students at the end of 2003 to approximately 37,700 students at December 31, 2009, representing a compound annual growth rate of approximately 52.5%.
-At December 31, 2009, 91.7% of our students were enrolled in our online programs, and of those students, 44.5% are pursuing master's or doctoral degrees.
+We utilize an integrated, innovative approach to marketing, recruiting, and retaining students, which has enabled us to increase enrollment from approximately 3,000 students at the end of 2003 to approximately 24,600 students at December 31, 2008, representing a compound annual growth rate of approximately 52.4%.
+At December 31, 2008, 89.1% of our students were enrolled in our online programs, and 52.9% of our students were pursuing master's or doctoral degrees.

 We primarily focus on recruiting and educating working adults, whom we define as students age 25 or older who are pursuing a degree while employed.
-As of December 31, 2009, approximately 91.3% of our online students were age 25 or older.
+As of December 31, 2008, approximately 91.6% of our online students were age 25 or older.
 We believe that working adults are attracted to the convenience and flexibility of our online programs because they can study and interact with faculty and classmates during times that suit their schedules.
 We also believe that working adults represent an attractive student population because they are better able to finance their education, more readily recognize the benefits of a postsecondary degree, and have higher persistence and completion rates than students generally.

 We have experienced significant growth in enrollment, net revenue, and operating income over the last several years.
-Our enrollment at December 31, 2009 was approximately 37,700, representing an increase of approximately 53.1% over our enrollment at December 31, 2008.
-Our net revenue and operating income for the year ended December 31, 2009 were \$261.9 million and \$46.6 million, respectively, representing increases of 62.4% and 264%, respectively, over the year ended December 31, 2008.
+Our enrollment at December 31, 2008 was approximately 24,600, representing an increase of approximately 67.0% over our enrollment at December 31, 2007.
 Our net revenue and operating income for the year ended December 31, 2008 were \$161.3 million and \$12.8 million, respectively, representing increases of 62.4% and 194.5%, respectively, over the year ended December 31, 2007.
-We seek to achieve continued growth in a manner that reinforces our reputation for providing academically rigorous, career-oriented educational programs that advance the careers of our students.
-As part of our efforts to ensure that our students graduate with the knowledge, competencies, and skills that will enable them to succeed following graduation, we have established an Office of Assessment to monitor student and faculty performance and improve student satisfaction.
+Our net revenue and operating income for the year ended December 31, 2007 were \$99.3 million and \$4.3 million, respectively, representing increases of 37.7% and 42.8%, respectively, over the year ended December 31, 2006.
+We believe our growth is the result of a combination of factors, including our: